Argyle, Missouri

-Argyle is a village in Maries and Osage counties in the U.S. state of Missouri.
+Argyle is a town in Osage and Maries counties in the U.S. state of Missouri.
 The population was 144 at the 2020 census.

-The Osage County part of Argyle is part of the Jefferson City, Missouri Metropolitan Statistical Area.
+The Osage County part of Argyle is part of the Jefferson City Metropolitan Area.

 History

 A post office called Argyle has been in operation since 1904.
 Argyle was named after the region of Argyll, in Scotland.
 A variant name was "Campbell's Switch".